 - The Chiselers’ largest fundraising events are the annual Market, Tampa’s largest one day thrift sale, and the Preview Party held the previous evening.

-- The third largest event of the Chiselers is the bi-annual Fashion Show co-sponsored by the Henry B. Plant Museum and Neiman Marcus.
+- The third largest event of the Chiselers was the bi-annual Fashion Show co-sponsored by the Henry B. Plant Museum Society and Neiman Marcus.

 - In addition to raising funds for restoration the Chiselers support The University of Tampa with an endowed scholarship which provides annual financial assistance to a deserving student.